-The group's research focuses on the preparation of ultra-small semiconductor structures with the aim to investigate experimentally new, unusual and unexpected physical systems.
+The group's research focuses on quantum properties of ultra-small semiconductor and organic structures with the aim to investigate theoretically new, unusual and unexpected phenomena.
 In particular they are interested in structures that operate in the quantum regime where several exciting and still unresolved puzzles await their discovery.

 Research activities in the field of Surface engineering for high temperature: Study of corrosion behaviour of protective coatings at high temperature.
 Within this field the national and international projects that focus in developing new protective coating for the power generation and aerospace industry as well as the study of corrosion behaviour in very aggressive environments.